Take our quiz to see how much you know about Data Security...

 Recycling bins are safe enough to store and dispose my company information in.

-Companies that have a ‘shred everything’ policy significantly reduce the risk of a data breach.
+Companies that have a ‘shred-all’ policy significantly reduce the risk of a data breach.

-Having a ‘shred everything’ policy takes the decision making out for the employees.
+Having a ‘shred-all’ policy takes the decision making out for the employees.
 This will reduce the risk of human error and increase the compliance of the company.
 Another benefit of such a policy includes improving your CSR through 100% recycling.

 Confidential data and information comes in many forms, not just documents.